 Valle de Guadalupe or the Guadalupe Valley is known as the wine country of Mexico.
 Guadalupe Valley in Baja California (Lower California) produces 90% of the Mexican wine.

-Guadalupe Valley has about 200 wineries, a large number of fabulous restaurants run by top chefs with stunning outdoor seating overlooking the vineyards and valley.
+Guadalupe Valley has about 200 wineries, and a large number of fabulous restaurants run by top chefs with stunning outdoor seating overlooking the vineyards and valley.

-Guadalupe valley in Baja California is the top wine destination in Mexico, often compared with Sonoma in California, US.
+Guadalupe Valley in Baja California is the top wine destination in Mexico, often compared with Sonoma in California, US.

 Baja Med cuisine is a fantastic mix of traditional Mexican cuisine, classic Mediterranean cuisine, and Asian cuisine (thanks to a large Asian immigrant population).
 Valle de Guadalupe with Baja Med cuisine is a popular foodie Mexico destination.

-Baja Med cuisine includes fresh seafood (like octopus, oysters, shrimps, mussels), world-class olive oil, Mediterranean herbs, and spices, classic Asian culinary herbs (like lemongrass), and traditional Mexican dishes (like chicharrón, various tacos, seafood tostadas)
+Baja Med cuisine includes fresh seafood (like octopus, oysters, shrimps, and mussels), world-class olive oil, Mediterranean herbs, and spices, classic Asian culinary herbs (like lemongrass), and traditional Mexican dishes (like chicharrón, various tacos, seafood tostadas)

-If you are a wine enthusiast who seeks a relaxed wineries-focus trip in Mexico, book a chic boutique hotel in Guadalupe valley and tour the wineries.
+If you are a wine enthusiast who seeks a relaxed wineries-focus trip in Mexico, book a chic boutique hotel in Guadalupe Valley and tour the wineries.

 The best time to do it is August when Fiestas de la Vendimia happens., During the wine harvesting festival, the wineries and restaurants of Guadalupe Valley organize gala dinners and parties.